csc-training/geocomputing_course/materials/where_to_go.md

 * (Create or get access to a CSC project with your CSC user account)
 * Choose suitable service for your task
 * [Sign-up for CSC gis-hpc mailing list ](https://postit.csc.fi/sympa/subscribe/gis-hpc)
-* Ask for help, if needed, we don't bite :)
+* Ask for help if you need any, we don't bite :)

 ## Training calendars
 * [CSC](https://csc.fi/koulutukset/koulutuskalenteri/)